composer/composer/doc/06-config.md

 ## autoloader-suffix

 Defaults to `null`.
-Non-empty string to be used as a suffix for the generated Composer autoloader.
-When null a random one will be generated.
+When set to a non-empty string, this value will be used as a suffix for the generated Composer autoloader.
+If set to `null`, the `content-hash` value from the `composer.lock` file will be used if available;
+otherwise, a random suffix will be generated.

 ## optimize-autoloader